BabyDinos/Ecommerce-Website/README.md

 1. Create an account.
 You can use any email, but to see things like the confirmation email, you can use your real email. **There is absolutely no spam!**
 2. Visit the website at [Ecommerce Website](https://ecommercewebsite.gigalixirapp.com/)
-3. Visit a featured shop page at [Marcus' Shop](https://ecommercewebsite.gigalixirapp.com/shop/Marcus_Lau)
+3. Visit a featured shop page at [Jimmy's Shop](https://ecommercewebsite.gigalixirapp.com/shop/jimmylau)

 ## What did I learn?